Piping Industry News

 Before installation of water capture systems can occur in the U.S., a lot of work must be done to prepare both unions for the potential work, which will focus on industrial and commercial properties.
 Elements to be discussed and finalized include the exact type of training members will need to perform the work, the corresponding safety training, marketing the developing industry to contractors and project owners, and potential legislation.

-Both unions will train independently of one-another at their own training centers and members will be trained on technology and systems, most of which are quite new to the United States.
+Both unions will train independently of one another at their own training centers and members will be trained on technology and systems, most of which are quite new to the United States.
 Training will be rolled out nationally, but the demand for workers trained and skilled in water recapture systems will be initially limited to areas facing a water crisis.

 The agreement will go into effect on November 1.